-The Company's Level 1 assets include institutional money-market funds that are classified as cash equivalents and marketable investments in U.S. government and agency debt, which are valued primarily using quoted market prices.
+The Company's Level 1 assets include institutional money-market funds that are classified as cash equivalents, which are valued primarily using quoted market prices.
 The Company's Level 2 assets include its marketable investments in time deposits, as the market inputs used to value these instruments consist of market yield.
-In addition, forward contracts, and the severance pay fund are classified as Level 2 assets as the valuation inputs are based on quoted prices and market observable data of similar instruments.
+In addition, the severance pay fund is classified as Level 2 assets as the valuation inputs are based on quoted prices and market observable data of similar instruments.